SerigneCisse/cheorm.github.io/_posts/2018-02-24-Auto-Credit-Card-Fraud.md

     Fraud Steady Epoch: 1207

-Retrieving generated data from the relevant epochs, the dataset was next augmented to train the classifer (stochastic gradient descent classifer of 'scikit-learn' was implemented across all models).
+Retrieving generated data from the relevant epochs, the dataset was next augmented to train the classifier (stochastic gradient descent classifier of 'scikit-learn' was implemented across all models).
 Classification results are shown below.

      ############################################# LOWEST MSE #############################################